2023 Planet Comicon Kansas City Cosplay Contest

 Craftsmanship judging: For craftsmanship, contestants will arrive at the designated time and location for their class and meet with the judges to discuss how their costume was made.
 Be prepared for judges to check your seams, paint job, wig work and other elements.
 They will ask you about how you created the piece.
 You will be judged on technique, finish, how well stays together, and overall impression.
 Entries of 1-2 people will have 5 minutes with the judges and groups of 3-5 will have up to 7 minutes to talk about their work.
 This is to ensure we can get everyone judged in a reasonable amount of time and everyone can enjoy as much of the convention as possible.
 With that in mind, please do not be late to your judging time slot, or you may be disqualified from the competition.
 To assist with social distancing, please do not arrive any more than 5 minutes early to your designated time slot.

-All entries are free to enjoy the convention before and after judging, but must be back for Green Room at the designated time.
+All entries are free to enjoy the convention before and after judging, but must be back to the Green Room at the designated time.
 Contestants will be notified of their judging and Green Room times via email.

 Stage Judging: This is your last opportunity to show off your work and any other special features of your costume.
 Contestants will be judged on how well your costume moves and stays together.
 This is also your time to dazzle the audience!
 While the audience does not have any impact on scoring, show them how much time, effort and razzle-dazzle you put into your costume!
 They’re here to celebrate all that you’ve made, so don’t hesitate to show them what you’ve got!
 Throw in some twirls, some bows, hit those battle poses!
 As long as you’re adhering to all general rules, this should be your time to have fun!